 - Were diagnosed with hearing loss or tinnitus after wearing the earplugs

-Hearing loss is one of the most significant problems military members face today, and it can lead other severe effects like anxiety, depression, and more that largely affect quality of life for millions of veterans.
+Hearing loss is one of the most significant problems military members face today, and it can lead to other severe effects like anxiety, depression, and more than largely affect the quality of life for millions of veterans.
 If you or a loved one suffers hearing loss or tinnitus after wearing the 3M Combat Arms Earplugs while serving in the military between 2002 and 2016, you deserve fair financial recovery for what you’ve suffered.
 A 3M Combat Arms Earplugs lawyer can help.

 An attorney can help you draft a claim that includes all the damages to which you are entitled.
 It also helps to have an attorney by your side when the other side tries to bully you around into settling for lesser than you deserve – or worse, nothing at all.

 Our attorneys can help you seek financial recovery for your hearing loss or tinnitus suffered after wearing the defective 3M Combat Arms Earplugs.
 For a FREE consultation to talk about the details of the case and determine whether you’re eligible, contact us today at 404-400-4000, or fill out the case evaluation form on this page.